Best NHL Player ESPY Award

-Of the twenty-eight awards conferred, just eight have gone to players not from Canada: two to Hasek and one to countrymate Jaromír Jágr, three to Americans Tim Thomas, Jonathan Quick and Patrick Kane, and two to Russian Alexander Ovechkin.
+Of the thirty awards conferred, just eight have gone to players not from Canada: two to Hasek and one to countrymate Jaromír Jágr, three to Americans Tim Thomas, Jonathan Quick and Patrick Kane, and two to Russian Alexander Ovechkin.
 Just one has gone to a defenseman, in 2001 to Canadian Chris Pronger.
 There were no awards in 2005 due to the NHL lockout and in 2020 due to the COVID-19 pandemic.